sara-nl/clouddocs/general-start.markdown

 3. The number of instances is 1, which is fine for now.

 4. The second step in the dialogue is to select a `template`.
 Since this is your first `template`, there is only one item in the list.
-Select this `template`.
+Select this `template` by clicking on it.

 5. Click on the _Create_ button at the bottom of the screen.

 Your VM will appear in the list of virtual machines.
 At first, it will have the state PENDING.
 That state means that the cloud system is looking for a place where your virtual machine can actually run.

 When the required capacity becomes available, your virtual machine will go through a few other states, and eventually, it will appear as RUNNING.
+Refresh the VM status by clicking on the two arrows chasing each other next to “+” button.

 ![testVM](images/testVM.png)

 The operating system on the machine will go through the boot process.